coverclock/com-diag-diminuto/README.md

 on compiling the preprocessed translation unit.

 Turning optimizations off with "-O0" didn't help.
 Nor did increasing the swap space.
-This release is still a 32-bit kernel, which limits a process' address space to a maximum of 2GB of virutal memory.
+Rasbian (at this time) is still a 32-bit kernel, which limits a process' address space to a maximum of 2GB of virutal memory.
 (The script etc/rpiswap.sh constitutes my notes on how to increase the swap space on the RPi.)

 To get around this I refactored the Unit Test framework to move the critical sections out of the .h file and into functions in the .c file,